brysontyrrell/SubZero-Workshop/README.md

 The workshop is split across 6 modules over the course of the day.
 Each module will include a brief lecture, guided hands on activity, and challenges.
 At the start of a module copy the contents of the directory into your working repository as directed by the workshop leads.

-Even if you complete the challenges it is recommended you copy the files for the next module and overwrite your changes.
+All challenges revolve around modifying CloudFormation templates and resources - you are not required to know or write Python as a part of this workshop.
+If you do complete the challenges it is recommended you copy the files for the next module and overwrite your changes.

 ### [Pipeline](1_Pipeline/README.md) (10:00 - 10:30 / 30 min)